Fred Hancock Post 19, Renton, WA

 Post and Auxiliary Monthly Meetings

-Post 19: Next meeting: October 14 at 7:00pm in person.
+Post 19: Next meeting: May 14 at 7:00pm in person.

 Meeting via ZOOM – learn more SELECT HERE.

-See photos from the June Café Vets.
+See photos from Café Vets.
 Click here

-Auxiliary: Thursday, October 9 at 10:00am
+Auxiliary: Thursday, May 14 at 10:00am

-Sew & Chat - Monday, September 15, 9:00am – 12:00pm noon
+Sew & Chat - Monday, May 21 from 9:00am – 12:00pm noon

 Regular Newsletter – Select the picture to see our bimonthly newsletter.